coveo/source.coveo.com/_posts/2017-03-07-building-a-resource-locator.md

         mylog("Error: "+str(e))
 ```

 Now that the script is ready, you need to assign it to your source.
-I first created the source ([See]( https://onlinehelp.coveo.com/en/cloud/add_edit_push_source.htm).
+I first created the source [Add Push Source]( https://onlinehelp.coveo.com/en/cloud/add_edit_push_source.htm).

 For now we need to manually embed a reference to the Extension into the JSON of our source:

 To do so: take note of the Indexing Pipeline Extension ID from the extensions page:
 ![RL11]({{ site.baseurl }}/images/ResourceLocator/RL11.png)